 If you need to update your marketplace coverage because of a significant life change, you generally have 60 days to do so.
 (See 45 CFR § 155.420(C) and How do I report life changes to the Marketplace? on Healthcare.gov.)

 To contact Pennsylvania’s exchange to report a life change and make changes to your insurance plan, use the contact information in How to Get Help from Pennsylvania's Health Insurance Exchange.

 You may also be interested in:

-Learn the five factors that determine what Pennsylvania residents will pay for health insurance under the Affordable Care Act (Obamacare).
+Learn the five factors that determine what residents of Pennsylvania will pay for health insurance under the Affordable Care Act